Sydney-Informatics-Hub/Bioinformatics/README.md

 |-----------|-----------------|-----------------|
 |[SIH-Raijin-Trinity](https://github.com/Sydney-Informatics-Hub/SIH-Raijin-Trinity)| Trinity assembles Illumina RNA-Seq data into transcript sequences.
 Trinity was developed at the Broad Institute and the Hebrew University of Jerusalem.
 SIH-Raijin-Trinity allows Trinity to be scalable by enabling use of multiple nodes on NCI Raijin.
 The entire workflow can complete ~4X faster using 10 broadwell nodes!| samtools/1.9, java/jdk1.8.0_60, bowtie2/2.3.3.1, jellyfish/2.2.6, salmon/0.11.0, perl/5.22.1, trinity/2.8.4, python3/3.6.7|

+## Acknowledgements

+Acknowledgements (and co-authorship, where appropriate) are an important way for us to demonstrate the value we bring to your research.
+Your research outcomes are vital for ongoing funding of the Sydney Informatics Hub.
+If you use any SIH material towards a publication, please acknowledge the Sydney Informatics Hub.

+Suggested acknowledgements:

+__NCI Gadi__

+The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.
+This research utilised the National Compute Infrustructure, Gadi.

+__USyd Artemis__

+This research was supported by the Sydney Informatics Hub and the University of Sydney’s high performance computing service, Artemis, funded by the University of Sydney.

+__UQ's Flashlite__

+The authors acknowledge the scientific and technical assistance <or e.g. bioinformatics assistance of > of Sydney Informatics Hub, the University of Sydney and resources and services provided by the University of Queensland.